sghsri/ThiccifyBot/README.md

 # ThiccifyBot

-This is a reddit bot I made that when summoned using the command !thicc will convert the parent post or comment's text into the "thicc" alphabet and post it.
+This is a reddit bot that when summoned using the command '!thicc' will convert a post or comment's text into the "thicc" alphabet.
+Running on heroku.

+Currently running on
+- /r/test
+- /r/dankmemes
+- /r/copypasta
+- /r/memes
+- /r/me_irl